Lucy Waverman

 Lucy Waverman is a Toronto-based food journalist, editor, columnist, food consultant and cookbook author.
-Her Wednesday food column "Weekend Menu" and Saturday column "Fresh Tastes" appear in The Globe and Mail, Canada's national newspaper, and she is the Food Editor of Food & Drink, a magazine published by the Liquor Control Board of Ontario.
+She has been a food columnist at the Globe and Mail, Canada's national newspaper for 26 years, and she is the former Food Editor of Food & Drink, a magazine published by the Liquor Control Board of Ontario.
 She has done extensive recipe and product development for major companies, restaurants and public relations firms.
 She has also appeared on television and radio shows across Canada and the United States, including 12 years with Citytv's CityLine.

 Career

 Waverman is the author of eight cookbooks, including the award-winning Home for Dinner, and is the recipient of Cuisine Canada's 2005 Gold Medal Award for Cookbooks for A Matter of Taste, which she co-wrote with friend and wine writer James Chatto.
 A Matter of Taste was also a finalist for the prestigious James Beard Entertaining Award.
 Her cookbook Lucy's Kitchen won the Silver Medal at Cuisine Canada's 2007 Canadian Culinary Book Awards.
 Her most recent cookbook, The Flavour Principle, won the Taste Canada Gold Medal for Best Cookbook and the 2014 Gourmand Award for Best Food and Drinks Book.
 The Flavour Principle was named one of the Ten Best Cookbooks of Spring by United States-based Publishers Weekly.